AaronRuizMoraUK/DirectX12-Resources-Cheatsheet/DirectX11.md

 # DirectX11 Resources Cheatsheet

-Table with DirectX 11 Resources, with their respectives Resource Views, Shader data structures and register types.
+Table with DirectX 11 Resources, with their respective Resource Views, Shader data structures and register types.

 <!--
 <table>